Skip to content

 • improve data availability, quality and interoperability in domain-specific settings and across sectors

-Our products and solutions enable companies to collaborate securely with consumers and administrations, creating new data-driven ecosystems and cross-sectoral innovations.
-We seamlessly align your initiative with European regulations and the good practices of the International Data Spaces Association (IDSA), which is shaping the future of the global digital economy.
-This secure, sovereign data-sharing system enables all participants to realise the full value of their data.
+We perfectly align your initiative with European regulations and the best practices of the International Data Spaces Association (IDSA).
+This organisation is the future of the global digital economy.
+Our secure data sharing system allows all participants to realise the full value of their data.

 What is the purpose of the Data Governance Act?